Lyall/SMTVFix/README.md

 Please report any issues you see.
 This list will contain bugs which may or may not be fixed.

+- Some HUD backgrounds do not span to fill the screen.
+- Some UI prompts display visual errors outside 16:9 boundaries.

 ## Screenshots
 | ![ezgif-6-44e78ab660](https://github.com/Lyall/SMTVFix/assets/695941/1db582c4-2fe6-4a6a-8c1d-a44f5c96252f) |
 |:--:|